maromato/humanAML_MTOR/README.md

 3.CUNNINGHAM_RAPAMYCIN_DN  (MSigDB)

-4.mouse DEG (OUR DATA SETS)
+4.mouse DEG (OUR DATA SETS) -- Not inclueded

 # (Process)

-1. AML patients sample were stratified with hierachial clustering based on the expression of mTORC1 relaed gene signatures.
+1. AML patients sample will be stratified with hierachial clustering based on the expression of mTORC1 relaed gene signatures.
-2. mTORC1 high and low culsters are identified and survival curve is drawn for these two clusters.
+2. mTORC1 high and low culsters will beidentified and survival curve is drawn for these two clusters.
 3. p-value will be caluculated at day 300, 600, 900 and overall.
 4. Differentially expressed gene (q-value < 0.01) will be identified.

+# (Programs)

+1.RAPAMYCIN_SENSITIVE_GENES (MSigDB) :AML_MTORP_RAP.R

+2.HALLMARK_MTORC1_SIGNALING (MSigDB) :AML_MTORP_Hallmarks.R

+3.CUNNINGHAM_RAPAMYCIN_DN  (MSigDB) :AML_MTORP_CUNNING.R

+4.mouse DEG (OUR DATA SETS) :AML_MTORP_DEG.R

 # (Software)
-The program was written by R 3.6.1
+The programs were written by R 3.6.1
 This is a beta-test version for educational purposes and please let me know if there are any questions (toshihiko.oki@gmail.com).